The Pillage of Rome (The Play)

 ALARIC.

-I do not wish to be the emperor of the Roman Empire.
-I am the king of the Visigoths and nothing more than that I aspire to achieve in rank and life.
+I do not wish to be Emperor of the Roman Empire.
+I am King of the Visigoths, and naught more do I aspire to in rank or in life.

 ATAULF.

-But, we shall require the assistance of the enemies of Rome to make the Romans continue to comply and respect any treaties made.
+But we shall require the aid of Rome's enemies to compel the Romans to comply and respect any treaties made.

 ALARIC.

-We must outwit Honorius, as we did with the eastern emperor Arcadius.
+We must outwit Honorius, as we did the Eastern Emperor, Arcadius.

 ATAULF.

-How long before the emperor Honorius shall succumb to our demands?
+How long, thinkest thou, before Emperor Honorius shall succumb to our demands?

 ALARIC.